-Lee Reynolds served on the League of Professional Theatre Women’s board of directors.
-She was an award-winning producer and a mentor to and developer of writing talent.
-The award is given annually to a woman or women active in any aspect of theatre whose work for, in, about, or through the medium of theatre has helped to illuminate the possibilities for social, cultural, or political change.
+Lee Reynolds was an award-winning producer, who mentored and developed writing talent.
+This award is given annually to a woman (or women) active in any aspect of theatre whose work for, in, about, or through the medium of theatre has helped to illuminate the possibilities for social, cultural, or political change.
+Lee Reynolds served on the League’s Board of Directors.

 Recent award recipients include: